 When the men of Judah came to the place that overlooks the desert and looked toward the vast army, they saw only dead bodies lying on the ground; no one had escaped.”

 Can you picture the men of Judah marching in formation, the echo of praise streaming from the front, the rush of adrenaline coursing through their bodies, cresting the hill that would bring them face to face with their enemy and then seeing instead the vast valley littered with fallen bodies of every single enemy soldier?

 Surely they were stunned.
 Astounded.
 Gape-jawed.
 And taking in the scene, overcome at the rock-solid confirmation that the battle is indeed the Lord’s.

 The battle was God’s.
 Their role had been to obey and praise.

 But that’s not the end of the story:

 “So Jehoshaphat and his men went to carry off their plunder . . . more than they could carry away.
 There was so much plunder that it took three days to collect it.”

-Trials and suffering, as hard as they are, can be plundered for great value.
-Right in the middle of suffering, if we will trust God and have eyes to see God’s goodness in the storm, He has lessons and blessings that will be ours to keep forever.
+Trials and suffering, hard as they are, can be plundered for great value.
+Right in the middle of suffering, if we will trust God and look to him, he has lessons and good we can plunder from our enemy.

 *If you’d like to encouragement right in your inbox, subscribe here and I’ll send my FREE 100 Days with Christ Bible reading plan and journal.